The background as a quantum observable: Einstein's hole argument in a quasiclassical context: Introduction

 \section{Introduction}

-Einstein's hole argument uses the covariance of the Einstein equations to construct different solutions $g_{\mu\nu}(x)$, $g'_{\mu\nu}(x)$ which have the same initial values and boundary conditions.
-At a first look, this seems to imply that general relativity is not a well-defined theory, and that diffeomorphism invariance is not viable as a principle for physical theories.
-But it appears that in the classical case these different solutions cannot be distinguished by observation, so all physical predictions are well-defined: The equations of GR do not define a unique solution $g_{\mu\nu}(x)$ in terms of some spacetime background variable $x$, but only an equivalence class of solutions.

-The aim of this paper is to show that the situation is different in quasiclassical gravity, where we can consider superpositions of classical gravitational fields.
-Replacing one of the fields $g_{\mu\nu}(x)$ in such a superpositional state by a $g'_{\mu\nu}(x)$ constructed in the hole argument changes observable predictions for a simple thought experiment.
+The quantization of general relativity is known to be extremely difficult: More than eighty years after the creation of the two theories themself the problem is yet not solved in a ``satisfactory'' way.
+Here, with ``satisfactory'' in scare quotes we mean a quite popular requirement -- that the theory should be background-independent.
+This property is considered by many physicists (for example Smolin \cite{Smolin} or Thiemann \cite{Thiemann}) as an extremely important property of classical general relativity which should be preserved in its quantum version.

+The aim of this paper is to show that the problem is not only difficult -- a background-free theory of quantum gravity is impossible.
+We propose a thought experiment such that its result cannot be predicted by a background-free theory.
+This sounds negative, but the message is a positive one.
+It follows that the quantum interference effects we consider give us new, non-classical observational possibilities.
+The results of these experiments not only depend on the background, but contain at least in principle sufficient information to recover the background.
+Roughly speaking, the background becomes observable in quantum gravity.

-The experiment measures decoherence caused by gravitational interaction.
-We prepare a superpositional state of a (sufficiently heavy) source particle.
-Some gravitational interaction with a lightweight particle possibly causes decoherence.
-We measure the remaining interference pattern for the source particle, ignoring the state of the lightweight particle.
+The experiment is a partial position measurement for a sufficiently heavy particle (which is in a superpositional state) by gravitational interaction with a lightweight particle.
+The question is if the gravitational interaction leads to decoherence or not, and the degree of decoherence.
+For this purpose, we can ignore the state of the test particle, and it is sufficient to observe the resulting state of the heavy particle.

-The remaining degree of interference, together with a possible phase shift, defines a complex number.
-In the Newtonian quantum gravity (multi-particle \Sch theory with Newtonian interaction potential) we obtain a simple approximation for this observable.
-If the source particle is located in a $\delta$-like way near $x_{l/r}$ and is heavy enough, a good approximation may be obtained using the wave functions $\psi_{l/r}\xt$ of the lightweight particle in the two external potentials $V_{l/r}(x)=\abs{x-x_{l/r}}^{-1}$.
-Then the complex number we observe in our experiment can be approximated by the scalar product

-It is natural to assume that this formula remains approximately valid beyond the Newtonian limit, in the quasiclassical approximation where the wave functions $\psi_{l/r}\xt$ of the lightweight particle have to be computed as one-particle semiclassical approximations on the background of gravitational fields $g^{l/r}_{\mu\nu}\xt$ defined by a classical metric theory of gravity.